carpentries/docs.carpentries.org/source/handbooks/instructors.md

         do not have access to a video conferencing system, we will be able to provide you with access to one of our Zoom rooms.
 -   **I have never taught an online workshop, where should I begin?**
-    -   All Instructors should be familiar with the {{"[Recommendations for Teaching Carpentries Workshops Online]({}/resources/workshops/resources_for_online_workshops.html)".format(handbook_url)}}.
+    -   All Instructors should be familiar with the [Recommendations for Teaching Carpentries Workshops Online](/resources/workshops/resources_for_online_workshops.md).
 This will give you the foundation for online Carpentries styled workshops.
 -   **How do I indicate my workshop will be online in the workshop website template?**
     -   We updated the [workshop website